samvictordr/efpreddl/README.md

 # efpreddl
-Ejection Fraction Predection using CNN (ResNet50 on ImageNet for DICOM recog)
+Ejection Fraction Prediction using CNN (ResNet50 on ImageNet for DICOM recog)

 Use pip install -r requirements.txt to install dependencies